 For every role, you can choose from four settings.
 Use the Track changes for translator, Track changes for reviewer 1, or the Track changes for reviewer 2 drop-down boxes.

-- Off by default: This is the default setting.
-Tracking changes is off, but the translator or reviewer can turn it on.
+▪Off by default: This is the default setting.
+Tracking changes is off, but the translator or reviewer can turn it off.

 Question: Do translators and reviewers work on the same document at the same time?